Eniwa, Hokkaido: Transportation

 Eniwa is connected to the Hokkaido Railway network on the Chitose Line.
-There are four train stations (from north to south): Shimamatsu Station, Megumino Station and Eniwa Station, as well as the electronically manned Sapporo Beer Teien Station.
+There are four train stations (from north to south): Shimamatsu Station, Megumino Station and Eniwa Station, as well as the remotely controlled Sapporo Beer Teien Station.
 The Eniwa Station is a designated stop for Rapid Airport trains, though not a stop for limited express trains such as the Super Ōzora or the Super Tokachi.

 Japan National Route 36 and Japan National Route 453 run through Eniwa.
 There are two toll express roads through Eniwa, the Hokkaidō Expressway and the Dōtō Expressway which begins at the Chitose-Eniwa junction.
 There are two bus services in Eniwa.
 The Hokkaido Chuo Bus transports passengers around Hokkaido and passes through Eniwa.
 The Eniwa Community Bus was established in 2004 and circuits around Eniwa.

 Eniwa is serviced by the New Chitose Airport for air travel, 15 km away.
 It is an international airport, with destinations mainly in Asia such as Seoul, Shanghai and Taipei.
 However, the bulk of its traffic is Japanese domestic travelers.